-Signal Category Width Description LASID Context LTI_SID_WIDTH StreamID.
+Signal Category Width Description LASECSID Context 1 StreamID security level 0 Non-secure StreamID 1 Secure StreamID When LAFLOW is ATST, this signal must be 0.
+LASID Context LTI_SID_WIDTH StreamID.
 LASSIDV Context LTI_SSID_WIDTH > 0 ?
 1 : 0 SubstreamID valid.
 When LAFLOW is ATST, this signal must be 0.
 LASSID Context LTI_SSID_WIDTH SubstreamID.
 When LASSIDV is LOW, this signal must be 0.
 LAPROT Transaction 3 Protection information.
 LAPROT uses the same encoding as AXI AxPROT.
-LAPROT[0]: PnU 0 Unprivileged access 1 Privileged access LAPROT[1]: NS 0 Secure access 1 Non-secure access LAPROT[2]: InD 0 Data access 1 Instruction access If LATRANS is SPEC, LAPROT[0] must be 0.
-If LASECSID=0, LAPROT[1] must be 1.
+LAPROT[0]: PnU 0 Unprivileged access 1 Privileged access LAPROT[1]: NS 0 Secure access 1 Non-secure access LAPROT[2]: InD 0 Data access 1 Instruction access 1 Instruction access If LATRANS is SPEC, LAPROT[0] must be 0.
+If LASECSID = 0, LAPROT[1] must be 1.
 If LATRANS is W, RW, SPEC, W-CMO, DCP, or W-DCP, LAPROT[2] must be 0.
-If LAFLOW is ATST, LAPROT[0] must be 0.
 If LAFLOW is ATST, LAPROT[2] must be 0.
+If LAFLOW is ATST, LAPROT[2] must be 0.
 LAADDR Transaction 64 Address.
 This signal is always 64 bits because virtual addresses are always 64 bits, even if the system address bus is narrower.
 LAADDR[11:0] does not affect the translation result, but is used to provide information to software when a translation fault occurs.
 LATRANS Transaction 4 Type of the transaction that the LTI request is translating.
-See Transaction types on page 4-37.
+See Transaction types on page 4-35.
 LAATTR Transaction 4 Attributes for the untranslated transaction.
-See Transaction attributes on page 4-38.
+See Transaction attributes on page 4-36.